TJones305/GXBC_2020/README.md

 - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Gerrards Cross Bowls Club.

 Upon entering the site, users are automatically greeted with a simple,clear and visual navigation bar to go to the page of their choice.
-- desktop
+- Desktop

 ![Gerrards Cross Bowls Landing Page](assets/images/rm/gxbc-screenshot-laptop.png "Gerrards Cross Landing Page")

-- tablet
+- Tablet

 ![Gerrards Cross Bowls Landing Page](assets/images/rm/gxbc-screenshot-ipad.png "Gerrards Cross Landing Page")

-- mobile
+- Mobile

 ![Gerrards Cross Bowls Landing Page](assets/images/rm/gxbc-screenshot-iphone.png "Gerrards Cross Landing Page")